microsoft/react-native-windows/vnext/docs/NativeModulesAdvanced.md

 }
 ```

 As you can see, it is possible to use the API directly, but the code looks a little bit more complicated.
-The most complexity is related to the value serialization and deserialization.
-We can choose using helper methods for that and then the code would look a little bit simpler:
+You are responsible for creating your own constant provider, serializing each constant into the `IJSValueWriter`.
+For methods, you are also responsible for deserializing args, calling your code, and then serializing any return values.
+There are some (de)serialization helper methods to make that a little bit simpler:

 *FancyMathPackageProvider.cs*
 ```csharp